DavidAce/h5pp/readme.md

 h5pp is a C++ wrapper for HDF5 that focuses on simplicity for the end-user.

 ## Features
-* Header only, just include to use.
+* Standard CMake build, instal of headersl and linking.
+* Automated install and linking of dependencies if desired.
 * Support for common data types:
     - `int`, `float`, `double` in unsigned and long versions.
     - any of the above types in std::complex<> form.
     - `std::string`
     - `std::vector`
     - `Eigen` types such as `Matrix`, `Array` and `Tensor` (from the unsupported module), with automatic conversion to/from row-major storage.
-* Standard CMake build, install and linking.
-* Automated install of dependencies if desired.

 ## Usage